Tunnel Beach

 Hidden from sight, Tunnel Beach is one of Dunedin’s truly special places.
 The walk down a man-made tunnel will bring you to a stunning patch of sand surrounded by carved out cliffs.

-Just South of Dunedin on New Zealand‘s South Island the magnificent Tunnel Beach (maps) awaits visitors through its eerie passageway.
 The secluded seashore is a hidden coastal gem, with steep sandstone cliffs on three sides and wild waves on the fourth.
 Its name is no coincidence, the only entry to the beach is through a 72-step long hand-carved tunnel.

-Despite being chiseled out by hand, the tunnel looks in exceptional shape.
-However, the narrow walkway is naturally lit, making the trip down a spooky experience.
 You’ll want to watch your step as well, water pools together on the stones beneath, causing the steps to be a slippery mess.
 But, don’t let that deter you from making the remarkable journey.

 SOME HISTORY OF TUNNEL BEACH

 The tunnel at Tunnel Beach was commissioned by a local politician in the 1870s named John Cargill.
-You’ll see the Cargill family name all around Dunedin’s city center, especially some of its noteworthy buildings and monuments.
-Their family has played a prominent role in Otago’s history.
-While I can’t claim to know much about the family beyond that, they are the main reason access to the beach is possible.
+You’ll see the Cargill family name all around Dunedin’s city center, especially some of its more noteworthy buildings and monuments.

 Some local legends even state that one of John’s daughters drowned here, but take that with a grain of salt.
 There’s no definitive truth behind the story, however, it’s a great way to deter people from swimming in the wild sea.

-Warning | The water here gets very rough, with a nasty rip and crashing waves.
-Don’t try to swim here, just enjoy the views of the endless ocean and the occasional sea lion.
+Some Words of Warning | The water here gets very rough, with a nasty rip and fierce, crashing waves.
+Don’t try to swim here, it’s not worth it.
+Instead, enjoy the views of the endless ocean and the occasional sea lion moseying around.

 Next to the beach, you’ll find a massive rock formation with a beautiful sea arch that extends into the Pacific Ocean.
 If you make your way up, you’ll notice the true scope of its size.
 There’s plenty of space to walk around on top.
 It also gives you a firsthand look at the shaped stone that endured years of abuse from the untamed waters.

-BEST TIME TO VISIT
+BEST TIME TO VISIT TUNNEL BEACH

 During high tide, the sand is mostly submerged in water, so the best time to visit is during low tide.
 Although, the surrounding scenery makes the hiking trail a worthy place no matter the time of day.